How does the body’s endocannabinoid system (ESC) work and affect your health and well-being?

-Your body’s endocannabinoid system (ECS) regulates many aspects of your health and wellbeing.
-Humans share ECS neurochemicals with most members of the animal kingdom, which developed nearly 600 million years ago.
-Because of its early evolution, the ECS connected to a variety of different neurological and physiological functions.
+Your body’s endocannabinoid system (ECS) regulates many aspects of your health and well-being.
+Humans share ECS neurochemicals with most animal kingdom members, which developed nearly 600 million years ago.
+Because of its early evolution, the ECS is connected to various neurological and physiological functions.

-Many people have heard of cannabis’ effects on stress, pain, inflammation, immunity, and mood, among other things; those are exactly the areas where the ECS works to maintain a healthy balance.
+Many people have heard of cannabis’ effects on stress, pain, inflammation, immunity, and mood, among other things; those are precisely the areas where the ECS works to maintain a healthy balance.

 The ECS includes cannabinoid receptors (CB receptors), endocannabinoids (eCBs), and enzymes that utilize eCBs.
 Initial research first suggested endocannabinoid receptors were part of the brain and nervous system.
 With more research, scientists discovered that the receptors are everywhere in the body.